Excerpt 1, A Throne for Rabble

 You mean, would a knight sworn to serve a lord kill one of his peasants over a half-mad horse—a creature doomed to die, anyway?
 Damien thought darkly.
 Depending on what Spittlelip has done to her, maybe.
 And on this day, of all days.

-The knight sliced his eyes to slits.
+The knight grimaced.
 “What I should’ve done my first day in this accursed wilderness.”
-He slipped on his coif, doused the fire, and trudged uphill, toward the bright gleam on the horizon that could pass for dawn’s breaking light.
+He slipped on his coif, doused the fire, and trudged uphill, toward the gleam on the horizon that could pass for dawn’s breaking light.

 I’ll do it this time, especially if he’s done any more harm to that horse, Damien thought with a hand on his pommel.
 All it’d take is a push down a swordwood slope, and that’d be that.

 Devan was a good boy, more noble of heart than Damien was in this moment.
-The squire sprinted almost heedless after his knight, trying to dissuade him from doing anything hasty.
-Inside, he smiled.
-He knows what my faith has cost me with my liege lord, and wouldn’t want any more harm to befall me for a murder.
+The squire sprinted after his knight, trying to dissuade him from doing anything hasty.
+Inside, the knight smiled.
+The boy knows what my faith has cost me with my liege, and wouldn’t want any more harm to befall me for a murder.

-The knight stopped for a weary turnabout.
-Devan Ball was doubled over, hands on his knees, drizzling sweat beads that fell thick from his coal-black bangs.
-“Don’t worry, Dev,” he said.
-“I’m a knight sworn to safeguard a lord’s Commons.
+Damien stopped for a weary turnabout.
+Doubled over, hands on his knees, Devan drizzled sweat beads that fell thick from his coal-black bangs.
+“Don’t worry, Dev,” the knight said.
+“I’m sworn to safeguard a lord’s Commons.
 Why would I break those vows over someone like Jacob Spittlelip?”

 Devan gazed up with eyes of shivering glass.
 “It wasn’t Spittlelip I was worried over, sir.”
 He thrust a familiar thing into his hand, a small, beautiful thing he’d forgotten to take with him in his haste.
 Morning sunlight glanced through his coif’s steel links, illuminating the corkscrew folds in Helsar’s flourishing gown.
 His only child had made him this gift on Winter Solstice, with coin her mother scraped up.
 You could find better woodwork in Southpoint, but this had come from his daughter, and Damien Sothron loved her above all else in Arna, above the Old Faith and the New, above even his king.

 The space in his heart grew larger still for the squire, if that were possible.
 Helsar guides the brave back to hearth and home, he knew.
 “Thank you, Devan.
-I’ll need the goddess in the swordwood.”
+I’ll need her godface in the swordwood.”

 “Just think of your daughter, sir.
 Can’t stand to think of what might happen to her if . . . if anything—I mean, if you . . .”
 Devan trailed off.